 LSCPA is required by certain bond covenants and FEMA to carry fire and extended coverage and boiler insurance on buildings financed through the issuance of bonds using pledged auxiliary enterprise, educational and general, and other non-educational funds.
 The insurance protects the bond holders from a disruption to the revenue stream that is being utilized to make the bond interest and principal payments and the federal government for storm damage.
 LSCPA filed an insurance claim due to the impact of Winter Storm Uri in February 2021.
 It affected several buildings, but mainly the Student Center Building.
 Emergency repairs to mitigate further damage and then repairs to restore property occurred during FY 2021.
-The claims process remains on-going with the insurance carrier into FY 2023.
+This claim has been closed and payments have been received during FY 2024.